Paila-Lalit/E-commerce-/README.md

 ### Review scores and Payment Type:

-Here the visual shows the distribution of orders by payment types. the most Used Payment type is Credit card 74% of orders, debit card is 2nd Payment type and boleto, vouchers are the least used Payment types This analysis helps in understanding How customer Satisfaction and their payment preferences use this information to identify satisfied customers and encourage them to make repeat purchases.
+Here the visual shows the distribution of orders by payment types. the most Used Payment type is Credit card 46K of orders,  boleto is 2nd place , vouchers are the least used Payment types This analysis helps in understanding How customer Satisfaction and their payment preferences use this information to identify satisfied customers and encourage them to make repeat purchases.

 ### Average Price and Average Payment Value of Sao Paulo City: